 Reptiles have taken on some pretty bad PR, which really is unfortunate.
 They play crucial roles in maintaining our natural environment, and they are also pretty doggone cute.
 Snap some photos of your reptilian pet.
 Use them to spread the word about reptiles and why it’s important to protect their welfare.
 Who knows?
 You might just change a few peoples’ minds about these fascinating creatures!

 Do you have questions about reptile care?
-Contact us, your animal clinic, today!
+Contact us, your animal clinic in Edison Park, FL, today!